 - Proving a family story – You may have heard a family story that has been passed down to you.
 You may be wary though of the facts.
-Finding an account of this story within an newspaper article can therefore prove or disprove it.
+Finding an account of this story within a newspaper article can therefore prove or disprove it.

 - Discover new stories – You can also discover new stories that you have never heard about.
 For example, my 2nd great-grandfather’s drinking episodes.

 It is another valuable resource that is available to the family historian and it should not be disregarded.

 So, do I recommend The British Newspaper Archive?

-Yes, I definitely do recommend The British Newspaper Archive.
+Yes, I do recommend The British Newspaper Archive.
 Articles can make your family history more interesting as they go beyond the facts.

 Thank You and Please Leave A Comment